ishkawa/DIKit/README.md

 }
 ```

 Since `AppResolver` is a protocol, all implementations of provider methods are checked at compile time.
-If you would like to create mock version of `AppResolver` for unit testing, define another concrete type of `AppResolver`.
-It can be used the same as `AppResolverImpl`.
+If you would like to create a mock version of `AppResolver` for unit testing, define another concrete type of `AppResolver`.
+It can be used in the same way as `AppResolverImpl`.

 Now, you can instantiate `ProfileViewController` like below: